Travel Tips for International Travel

 12. Google Maps – Now in days we rely on our phones for everything including GPS.
 GPS does use data and you do not want to roam while overseas.
 A good thing you can do is using the Google Maps app that most phones already comes with.
 You can save an offline version the map offline or simply screenshot the directions.
 Here are the instructions to do so.
 You can also save the directions onto your cellphone’s clipboard as well so you have the turn by turn directions.
 Here are the instructions to do so.

 I hope that you found these tips very useful as you plan your international travel!If you found these useful for your travel, leave me a comment because I would love to know.
 If you have tips that you know of that are not mentioned here, leave me a comment too because I am always love to learn more tips!
-Stay tuned for my next two posts – Finding International Airfare Deals & Travel Essentials.
+Check out my next two posts in this 3 part series – Finding International Airfare Deals & Travel Essentials.

 Stay fresh & FIERCELY you!